javadadderley/javadadderley/README.md

 - Knowlegde of Risk management, Incident Response, Threat Intelligence, Data Protection
 - Proficiency in analyzing and interpreting network logs.
-- Ability to generate and recognize attack signatures and patterns.
+- Capture, save, and create display filter to observe packets on wireshark.
 - Knowledge of NIST framework.
 - Development of critical thinking and problem-solving skills in cybersecurity.
 - Computer languages (such as HTML and Python)